logo

 Location

 Is your valve discharge point above or below ground?
 Is it submerged?
-Is it in a hot sandy country, or on a cold desolate one?
+Is it in a hot, sandy country, or in a cold, desolate one?

 Again, these appear to be obvious conditions that we could never forget – but properly understanding the location of the valve will have a massive impact on the check valve you need to select.